llvm/llvm-project/llvm/docs/LangRef.rst

 - ``q``: An 8, 16, 32, or 64-bit register which can be accessed as an 8-bit
   ``l`` integer register.
 On X86-32, this is the ``a``, ``b``, ``c``, and ``d`` registers, and on X86-64, it is all of the integer registers.
-When feature `egpr` and `inline-asm-use-gpr32` are both on, they will be extended to EGPR.
+When feature `egpr` and `inline-asm-use-gpr32` are both on, it will be extended to gpr32.
 - ``Q``: An 8, 16, 32, or 64-bit register which can be accessed as an 8-bit
   ``h`` integer register.
 This is the ``a``, ``b``, ``c``, and ``d`` registers.
 - ``r`` or ``l``: An 8, 16, 32, or 64-bit integer register.
 When feature
-  `egpr` and `inline-asm-use-gpr32` are both on, they will be extended to EGPR.
+  `egpr` and `inline-asm-use-gpr32` are both on, it will be extended to gpr32.
 - ``R``: An 8, 16, 32, or 64-bit "legacy" integer register -- one which has
   existed since i386, and can be accessed without the REX prefix.
 - ``f``: A 32, 64, or 80-bit '387 FPU stack pseudo-register.